Cervical screening: having a colposcopy

 Although it is an effective way of preventing cervical cancer, treatment has some risks.

 There is a risk of infection from having abnormal cells removed.
-Signs of infection that you need to see your GP about are:
+If you have any of the following signs of infection, please speak to your GP.

 Having abnormal cells removed may affect any future pregnancies you have.
-Women who get pregnant after having abnormal cells removed are not at increased risk of having their baby early if they undergo standard treatment.
-However if more cervical tissue needs to be removed, women are slightly more likely to have their baby one to two months early.
+If you become pregnant and undergo standard treatment after having abnormal cells removed, you are not at increased risk of having your baby early.
+However if more cervical tissue needs to be removed, you are slightly more likely to have your baby one to two months early.
 This may affect around 16 in 100 women (16%) who have had this more extensive treatment and then have a baby.
+There is also a small chance of cervical stenosis due to scarring.

 Not everyone who has abnormal cells removed would have gone on to develop cervical cancer.
-We offer treatment to everyone with serious abnormal cells because it is not possible to tell who will and who will not develop cervical cancer.
+We offer treatment to everyone with serious abnormal cells, as it is not possible to tell who will and who will not develop cervical cancer.

 What are the symptoms of cervical cancer?